-Session Initiation protocol (SIP) is a virtual connection to the public switched telephone network and is used to signal and control communication sessions like VoIP calls.
+Session Initiation Protocol (SIP) is a virtual connection to the public switched telephone network and is used to signal and control communication sessions like VoIP calls.
 The capacity of a SIP trunk is equal to the capacity of bandwidth available between the customer and carrier.

-Primary Rate Interface (PRI) is a telecommunications interface standard used on an Integrated Services Digital Network (ISDN) for carrying multiple voice and data transmissions between the network and a user.
+Primary Rate Interface (PRI) is a telecommunications interface standard used on an Integrated Services Digital Network (ISDN) for carrying multiple voices and data transmissions between the network and a user.
 PRI is a high-capacity service carried as T1 or E1 trunk lines between telco central offices and your location.
 PRI comes in 2 flavours T1 and E1.
 A T1 line carries voice and data via 24 digital channels while E1 carries 32 Channels.
-It delivers multiple lines of voice and data into a business’s exiting PBX via one physical line.
+It delivers multiple lines of voice and data into a business’s existing PBX via one physical line.

-Typically PRI and SIP Trunking require a piece of an equipment in your office called a PBX (Private Branch Exchange).
-Most PBX can support both PRI and SIP Trunking connections, either directly or with support of additional component.
+Typically PRI and SIP Trunking require a piece of equipment in your office called a PBX (Private Branch Exchange).
+Most PBX can support both PRI trunk and SIP Trunking connections, either directly or with support of additional component.